 This website uses cookies to ensure you get the best experience on our website.
 Learn more

-Consumer Behaviour Glossary Notes
+#5999 - Consumer Behaviour Glossary - Consumer Behaviour

 The following is a more accessible plain text extract of the PDF sample above, taken from our Consumer Behaviour Notes.
-Due to the challenges of extracting text from PDFs, it will have odd formatting:
+Due to the challenges of extracting text from PDFs, it will have odd formatting.

 CONSUMER BEHAVIOUR – GLOSSARY